webrtc/samples/README.md

 ## Testing

-Some of the samples have am associated test.
+Some of the samples have an associated test.
 These are currently using [Nightwatch.JS](https://nightwatchjs.org) and are only testing the UI of the samples.
 The purpose of these is to provide examples of how you can write UI tests for your WebRTC web application.